Ruzhena Sikora

-Ruzhena Vladimirovna Sikora (Ружена Владимировна Сикора; 20 August 1918 in Novorossiysk, Soviet Russia – 23 December 2006 in Moscow, Russian Federation) was a Soviet traditional pop and jazz performer of Czech and Polish origins, highly popular in the late 1940s and 1950s.
+Ruzhena Vladimirovna Sikora (Ружена Владимировна Сикора; 20 August 1918 – 23 December 2006) was a Soviet traditional pop and jazz performer of Czech and Polish origins, highly popular in the late 1940s and 1950s.
 Sikora is credited with being the first Soviet artist to have started performing international jazz, swing and pop standards in their respective original languages.

 Biography

 Ruzhena Sikora was born in Novorossiysk.
 Her father Vladimir Vladimirovich Sikora was a second-generation Russian Czech, son of a wine-maker Vladimir Sikora Sr. who in the mid-19th century left his country for Tiflis, Georgia, then settled in Abrau-Dyurso, Krasnodar Krai.
 Vladimir Sikora Jr., an accountant in a local cement factory, was a part-time opera singer, well known among the Novorossiysk connoisseurs.
 Ruzhena's mother, Veronika Adamovna Sikora, came from Poland.

 Encouraged by her father, Ruzhena began singing as a three-year-old.
 At the age of five she started studying the piano and four years later was able to accompany her father on a professional level, first at home, then with her own solo program at the local Pioneers' Palace and the City's Theatre.

 In July 1936, Vladimir Sikora died of heart attack.
 To help support the family in the times when only state workers received provision cards, Ruzhena went to work at a local cement factory.
 In the evenings, she was playing the piano at the factory's cinema club and still managed to continue her musical education.
 Impressed by one of her public performances, the city authorities sent the 18-year-old to the Rostov-on-Don musical college, one of the best in the country, which she graduated in 1941, as a professional vocalist.